The Trump administration has secretly rewritten nuclear safety rules

 The changes are to departmental orders, which dictate requirements for almost every aspect of the reactors' operations — including safety systems, environmental protections, site security and accident investigations.

-NPR obtained copies of over a dozen of the new orders, none of which are publicly available.
+NPR obtained copies of over a dozen of the new orders, none of which is publicly available.
 The orders slash hundreds of pages of requirements for security at the reactors.
-They also loosen protections for ground water and the environment and eliminate at least one key safety role.
+They also loosen protections for groundwater and the environment and eliminate at least one key safety role.
 The new orders cut back on requirements for keeping records, and they raise the amount of radiation a worker can be exposed to before an official accident investigation is triggered.

 Loading...